-EMERGENCY BAG LIMIT REDUCTION DUE TO ALASKA CARIBOU DECLINE – Data, research and observation clearly reveal caribou herds are drastically dwindling.
+EMERGENCY TAG REDUCTION DUE TO ALASKA CARIBOU DECLINE – Data, research and observation clearly reveal caribou herds are regionally dwindling.
 On August 22, 2019, Alaska Department of Fish and Game issues an advisory announcement reducing the bag limit from two to one.

 The Advisory Announcement states:

 “State Caribou hunters under Registration Permit RC503 in Game Management Units 9A, 9B, 9C, 17A, 17B, 17C, 18, 19A and 19B will be limited to harvesting one caribou only this hunting season.
 In a response to a population decline in the Mulchatna caribou herd, the Alaska Department of Fish and Game issued an emergency order changing the bag limit from two (2) caribou to one (1) caribou only under RC503.“